-This dashboard presents summary results of student responses to UCUES by survey administration year, survey topics, and various student demographics.
-It provides the frequency and percentage of students who responded to each survey question.
+The data tables present summary results of student responses to UCUES by survey administration year, survey topics, and various student demographics.
+It provides the frequency and percentage of students who respond to each survey question.
 The longitudinal dashboard compares responses to the same questions across seven administrations.

 For more information about UCUES survey, please visit our website at http://www.ucop.edu/institutional-research-academic-planning/services/su...